clearcare/policies/source/sections/07-systems_access_policy.md

 ## 7.2 Access Establishment and Modification

-1. Requests for access to the Cloudticity Oxygen Managed Services Platform systems and applications are made during the employee onboarding process or formally using the following process:
+1. Requests for access to the Cloudticity Oxygen managed services platform systems and applications are made during the employee onboarding process or formally using the following process:
   1. The Cloudticity workforce member, or their manager, initiates the access request by creating a task in the Teamwork project: Compliance Review Activity (CRA).
      * User identities must be verified prior to granting access to new accounts.
      * Identity verification must be done in person where possible; for remote employees, identities must be verified over the phone.